alexwarth/dm2/README.md

 TODO
 ----

-* come up with a better name for ReceiverDescriptor (it includes the sender, so it's not just describing receivers)
-* proximity scores and single sends
 * show stack in debug mode
 * write space invaders
   * can i use a message to find out if an object has an overlap with another?